qhull/qhull/README.txt

 ------------------
 Installing Qhull with Qt

-  To build Qhull, including its C++ test (qhulltest)
+  To build Qhull, including its C++ test program (qhulltest)
   - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
   - Load src/qhull-all.pro into QtCreator
+  - Configure the project to use a Shadow build at the same level as 'src', 'bin', and 'lib' If, instead, the shadow build is a subdirectory of 'build', Qt Creator will install Qhull in 'build/bin' and 'build/lib'
+  - Build

   - Build qhulltest with a C++11 or later compiler
   - qhulltest depends on shared libraries QtCore.a and QtTest.a.
 They may need to be copied into the bin directory.
-On Windows, copy Qt5Core.dll and Qt5Test.dll, e.g., qt/5.11.2/msvc2017_64/bin
+On Windows, copy Qt5Core.dll and Qt5Test.dll, e.g., /qt/5.11.2/msvc2017_64/bin
-  - If qhulltest fails without an error message, check for missing Q5Core.dll and Qt5Test.dll
+  - If qhulltest fails with exit status 127 and no error message, check for missing Q5Core.dll and Qt5Test.dll

 ------------------
 Working with Qhull's C++ interface